ChahidAbderrazak/academic-website/content/patent/PCT-IB2018-057899/index.md

 publication: "*World Intellectual Property Organization*"
 publication_short: "WIPO"

-abstract: A method for suppressing a water line in an acquired magnetic resonance spectra (MRS) y, the method including receiving (800) the acquired MRS spectra y; estimating (802) a water peak ywp for the acquired MRS spectra y using squared eigenfunctions (ψ) of a Schrodinger operator H; and removing (804) the water peak ywp from the acquired MRS y to obtain a suppressed water MRS spectra yws.
+abstract: A method for suppressing a water line in an acquired magnetic resonance spectra (MRS) &y, the method including receiving the acquired MRS spectra &y; estimating a water peak ywp for the acquired MRS spectra &y using squared eigenfunctions (&phi) of a Schrodinger operator &H; and removing (804) the water peak ywp from the acquired MRS &y to obtain a suppressed water MRS spectra y<sub>ws</sub>.
 The suppressed water MRS spectra yws includes a signature of one or more metabolites.

 # Summary.
 An optional shortened abstract.
-summary: We developed a feature extraction method, called QuPWM, for epileptic spikes detection in MEG signals.
-This method is based on combining the position weight matrix (PWM) method with digital quantization.
+summary: We developed a feature extraction method, called SCSA, for pulse-shaped signals decomposition and reconstruction.
+This method  can be use for denoising.

 tags:
   - Feature extraction